sparcopen/Open-Action-Kit/planning_documents/open_canvas.md

   * The efficacy of our program to provide leadership opportunities for ECLs.
     * Here, we would be trying to measure recognition, career progress, etc.

+### Group Strengths

+* Peers of people you want to support
+* ECL community calls have strong attendance